 Relieves pain after surgery.
 This medicine is a local anesthetic.

 ExparelThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 You should not receive it if you had an allergic reaction to bupivacaine, or if you are pregnant.
 It should not be used to ease labor pains during childbirth.

 How to Use This Medicine:

-- A nurse or other trained health professional will give you this medicine.
+- A nurse or other trained health professional will give you this medicine in a medical facility.
 It is given through a needle injected into the surgical site or into the nerve endings of the brachial plexus (nerves that conduct signals to the shoulder, arm, and hand).

 Drugs and Foods to Avoid:

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.